-My new short film, "Hear my Voice", is about to start its festival run.
-The film is a gay drama with a lyrical and intimate tone that combines romance with supernatural, dream-like elements.
-This is the most personal project I have ever directed, as I also wrote the story.
+My new short film, "Hear my Voice", is starting its festival run.
+It is a gay drama with a lyrical and intimate tone that combines romance with supernatural, dream-like elements.
+This is a very personal project, as I also wrote the story.
+The film is shot in Hackney, East London, an incredibly vibrant and diverse area.

 The essence of the film is that, only if you open up and make your voice heard, will you be able to meet someone who can hear and love you.
 Anyone who has ever felt that technology leads to feelings of isolation and fragmentation rather than connection, particularly in large cities, will identify with our protagonist.